sst/guide/_chapters/configure-aws-amplify.md

 });
 ```

-{%change%} Import it by adding the following to the header of your `src/index.tsx`.
+{%change%} Import it by adding the following to the header of your `src/main.tsx`.

 ```tsx
 import { Amplify } from "aws-amplify";
 ```

-{%change%} And import the config we created above by also to the header of your `src/index.tsx`.
+{%change%} And import the config we created above in the header of your `src/main.tsx`.

 ```tsx
 import config from "./config.ts";